Bartholomey/the_lake_redoubt/julija/25_chapter_twenty-five.md

 **184**

 *It’s not the shadowy gentleman.* — People suddenly vanish, and I scream, “Nooo!!
-Don’t kill me!”
+Don’t hurt me!”
 There is someone, or something, grabbing my neck and holding a veil over my frightened, exhausted eyes.
 I can finally lift my legs, so I try to kick the hostile apparition yet disperse nothing but air molecules.

 The ethereal violator finally speaks: “Do you not remember what your Redoubt is made of?”
 The male voice proceeds to recite one of its fragments, but his utterances are cut off as if swallowed by water.